kirandash/django/blog/readme.md

     - This will create .vscode/settings.json file for us.
     - copy paste the setings from article.
     - Change `"python.linting.pylintPath": "pylint",`
+3. Note, .vscode must remain at root level.
+Move .vscode to backend folder while working with frontend code, since the settings are specific to python code.
+Or for future projects: better create 2 different workspaces.

 ### 3.6 Run Django Server
 1. `cd src` & `python manage.py runserver`.